 Alternatively, create a data snapshot of the source server using raw data files, then copy these files to the target server, following the instructions in Section 2.2.5, “Choosing a Method for Data Snapshots”.
 If you use

 gtid_mode=ON.
-For instructions and important information for this method, see Section 2.2.8, “Adding Slaves to a Replication Environment”.
+For instructions and important information for this method, see Section 2.2.8, “Adding Replicas to a Replication Environment”.

 - Transaction History